Chern-Simons theory and string topology: Algebraic preliminaries

-which is a {\em quasi-isomorphism}, i.e., the induced map on cohomology $H(\pi_P)\colon H( A)\to H( A)$ is an isomorphism.
-Given a projection $\pi\colon A\to A$ which is a quasi-isomorphism, we say that a degree $-1$ map $P\colon A\to A$ is a \emph{homotopy operator with respect to $\pi$} if it is a homotopy operator and $\pi_P=\pi$, so that
+Its existence implies that $\pi$ is a {\em quasi-isomorphism}, i.e., the induced map on cohomology $H(\pi)\colon H( A)\to H( A)$ is an isomorphism.
+Note that the projection $\pi$ is determined by $P$ via equation~\eqref{eq:P2}.
+We say that a homotopy operator $P\colon A\to A$ is a \emph{propagator} if it satisfies in addition the symmetry property